 Producers can reduce or eliminate ungulate damage over the winter with these preventative measures.

 - Move bales from the field to a feed yard or protected storage area.

 - Use straw bales as a protective barrier for feed stores.

 - Fencing can be more effective if bales are stacked two tiers high.

 - Use fencing or place posts before freeze up to prepare permanent stack-yard sites.

 - Store grain only in protective storage bins.

 - Monitor stored feed and promptly chase ungulates from feed stores.

 The Fish and Wildlife Division of Alberta Environment and Sustainable Resource Development, through the Ungulate Damage Prevention Program, offers producers advice and assistance to prevent ungulates from spoiling stored feed and unharvested crops.

 The Agriculture Financial Services Corporation (AFSC), through the Wildlife Damage Compensation for Excreta Contaminated Crops, Stacked Hay, and Stored Silage programs, provides financial compensation to producers who have consulted Fish and Wildlife, and followed the advice given by the officer.
-For Further information click the link to be brought to the Alberta Environment and Sustainable Resource Development website.
+For Further information click the link to be brought to the Alberta Environment and Parks website.